 Throughout your study, you will be set meaningful assessments linked to the exam.
 These will take place regularly and your progress can be checked online.
 At the end of the first year, you will be assessed through mock exams to determine your progress.

 To be accepted onto a Level 3 programme, you must hold at least five GCSEs at grade 4 or above, including GCSE Maths and English language.

 Many students progress to university, often to study Law as a degree.
-Increasingly, many students opt for joint law degrees such as the Foundation Degree in Law with Business at Petroc, or other university degrees such as Law and Criminology.
 Law is regarded as a strongly academic A Level and also opens the door to studying many non-law related degrees.

 Other A Level Law students choose to study to be a legal executive with a law firm and progress through the ILEX route.
 Accountancy, psychology and business are also good career links.
 Law is a useful subject to study for any career, be it science or humanities-based.
 It is a very logical and precise subject and such skills are always very valuable.

 Teaching is mainly done through class discussion and exercises.
 You will use your recommended textbook, and detailed booklets will be provided on each topic.
 There is a shared moodle (virtual learning resource) which you can access for additional information.
 The library has a law section and has a subscription to the A Level Law Review.

 A: There is no coursework in A Level law.
 It is all based on examination.